 Published at the beginning of each session, The Fiscal Year "xx" Budget: Legislative Fiscal Analyst's Overview of the Governor's Request provides a "first look" at the Governor's proposed budget and gives a succinct view of the work facing the finance committees in the months ahead.
-The Overview is prepared by Legislative Finance analysts and contains analyses of the Governor's operating budget from a statewide perspective, including summaries of agency responsibilities and major funding and organizational changes proposed by the Governor, breakdowns by line item and type of program, and multi-year spending comparisons.
+The Overview is prepared by Legislative Finance analysts and contains analysis of the current year fiscal situation and how the Governor's budget will impact it.
+This includes a statewide perspective, including summaries of agency responsibilities and major funding and organizational changes proposed by the Governor, breakdowns by line item and type of program, and multi-year spending comparisons.